Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • Jar It

-Pour hot jam into clean jars and enjoy!
-This recipe yields about 2½–3 cups, or slightly less if making seedless (due to straining)
+Pour hot jam into a clean jar or deep jam pot and enjoy!
+This recipe yields about 2 cups, ready for immediate use, or slightly less if making seedless (due to straining)

 Nutrition